 Weathering and wind damage

-The heat on the roof expands and contracts the metal and before long they develop cracks and come away from the base material where leaking develops.
+The heat on the roof expands and contracts the metal and before long the bonding membrane develops cracks and/or come away from the base material where leaking develops.
 While easy to repair, they are often overlooked.
 Yearly inspections can spot this problem.

-The type of roofing material dictates the life of the product you have; the less organic the material, the longer the life.
+The type of roofing material dictates the life of the roofing product; the less organic the material, the longer the life.
 Damage to roofs can be caused by hail, air pollution and a salt-laden atmosphere.
 The greatest factor in prolonging a roof's life is adequate fastening of the roofing material to the deck and at the perimeter.
 High winds tend to loosen the roofing materials and no roof can withstand extreme winds and flying debris.

-Out of site, out of mind: Often the first indicator of a roof issue is water damage.
-This is particularly true for flat roofs, where it is easy to forget to check drains, to clean off plant residue and garbage from roof when it is not easily seen.
+Out of sight, out of mind.
+Often the first indicator of a roof issue is water damage.
+This is particularly true for flat roofs, where it is easy to forget to check drains or to clean off plant residue and garbage from roof when it is not easily seen.

 Water collecting on roof can magnify UV rays and decrease the life of the roof, particularly for BUR and Bituminous based roofs.
 Root-top units without proper drainage can compound the problem.

 | Missing Gravel, Cracked Roof Membrane and/or Adhesive Bubbling Through the Membrane

 Over time, wind, rain and snow can reduce the amount and effectiveness of the gravel on roofs.
 With less protection, the membrane can dry out faster causing cracking and blistering.
 This allows air to get trapped under the membrane where it is heated by the sun and stretched permanently.
 The adhesive can begins to release and leak through the membrane.
 Now water can penetrate and cause leaking.